Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 2

 Red Cross orderly who was involved in the most recent case of attempt to

-who was alongside Jock Alleff when he was killed.
-Jock was hit by
+who was alongside Jock Alliff when he was killed.
+Jock was hit by a

 left unburied, as the unit withdrew immediately afterwards.
-Recently
+Personally

 and states that there were at least 50 Australians there, nearly all

-the bank and another time I saw on skim along on the surface
+the bank and another time I saw one skim along above the surface

 SATURDAY DEC 2